pileofwolves/finmer/Docs/content/tutorial/part1.md

   src={require("/images/Tutorial01FirstScene.png")}
   caption="Your first scene asset." />

 Open the scene asset if it's not open already.
 You can do this by double-clicking it in the asset list.
-The Scene Editor will appear.
+The Scene editor will appear.

+The Scene editor lets you arrange a tree of events that determines what happens in-game, and when.
+The toolbar at the top of the Scene editor page lets you add, remove, rearrange and copy nodes around.
+There are also buttons for editing scene-wide scripts.
+For more information, check the [Scene Asset documentation](/asset-types/scenes).

+## Creating a patch

+We will now tell Finmer where our custom content fits in the main game.

-Select the Root node in the scene tree - it's the only one there currently.
+Select the Root node in the scene tree - it's the only one in the list.
 At the bottom of the Scene Editor, a panel of settings will appear for the node you selected.
-Tick the 'Is Patch' check box to mark this scene as adding some content on top of another scene.
+Tick the **Is Patch Group** check box to mark this scene as changing some content in another scene.

-More settings will appear:

-- For the **Target Scene**, click the 🔗 link button, and in the dialog that pops up, select the `Scene_TownNSQ` scene - this is North Finmer's northern town square (hence 'NSQ').
+Next, the **Target Scene**, click the 🔗 link button, and in the dialog that pops up, select the `Scene_TownNSQ` scene - this is North Finmer's northern town square (hence 'NSQ').
-- For the **Injection Point**, pick 'inside at the end (as Choices)' in the top dropdown, and pick 'ViewBoard' in the bottom dropdown.
-This tells Finmer to treat your scene as extra buttons to add onto the notice board's existing buttons - more on that later.

 :::note
 If the 'Scene_TownNSQ' scene asset does not show up in the asset selection dialog when you click the 🔗 link button, your dependency on Core is not loaded correctly.
 Don't forget you need to reload your project or restart the editor (either works) to make the dependency change take effect.
 :::

+Then, with the Root node still selected, click the ➕ `New Patch` button on the toolbar, and select the `Add/Insert Nodes` type.
+This creates a patch that will add something new into the Target Scene we just configured - the north town square.

+On the new patch node, set the Target Node to `ViewBoard` - that is the node in the Core module that contains all the notice board contents - and set the location dropdown to `Inside Target, at End`.

 <CaptionedImage
 	src={require("/images/Tutorial01PatchConfig.png")}